Senior society tapping dates set, unrecognized groups pose issues

 Sphinx is one of 14 recognized senior societies at Dartmouth.

-Each year during the winter and spring terms, some members of the junior class are tapped by Dartmouth’s senior societies — groups that mostly remain secret until most members reveal themselves at graduation.
+Each year during the winter and spring terms, some members of the junior class are tapped by Dartmouth’s senior societies — groups that nearly all remain secret until most members reveal themselves at graduation.
 Tapping dates have been set for Feb.
 11 to Feb.
 15 for the winter term and April 7 to 11 in the spring, according to Office of Greek Life director Brian Joyce.
 However, the tapping dates set by the Office of Greek Life can be complicated by the operations of unrecognized senior societies at the College.

-Dartmouth has 14 recognized senior societies — Abaris, Andromeda, Atlas, Casque and Gauntlet, Chimera, Cobra, Fire and Skoal, Griffin, Olympus, Order of the Sirens, Phoenix, Pyxis and Sphinx.
+Dartmouth has 14 recognized senior societies — Abaris, Andromeda, Atlas, Casque and Gauntlet, Chimera, Cobra, Dragon, Fire and Skoal, Griffin, Olympus, Order of the Sirens, Phoenix, Pyxis and Sphinx.
 The exact number of unrecognized societies is unknown, although the president of one recognized society told The Dartmouth she knows of fewer than five unrecognized societies.

 According to the College’s website, approximately 31 percent of seniors become members of senior societies, each of which is “unique in character and composition.”
 Members of secret societies usually do not reveal themselves until the end of their senior year, either in the Aegis yearbook or by carrying a cane at graduation that signifies a specific organization.